-This paper analyses the relationship between firms' emission intensity and their corporate performance based on a constructed dataset providing detailed micro-level information of industrial firms covered by the EU ETS, which tend to be large entities rather than small and medium sized enterprises.
-Unlike prior studies, our work covers the entire EU, all industrial sectors and provides results for the entirety of the EU ETS' third phase, except for 2020 which is excluded due to the COVID crisis.
+This paper analyses the relationship between firms' emission intensity and their corporate performance based on a constructed dataset providing detailed micro-level information of industrial firms covered by the EU ETS, which tend to be large entities rather than small and medium-sized enterprises.
+Unlike prior studies, our work covers the entire EU, all industrial sectors whose main activity is regulated under the EU ETS and provides results for the entirety of the EU ETS' third phase, except for 2020 which is excluded due to the COVID crisis.
 Additionally, we depart from the conventionally employed value-based metric for emission intensity and introduce a novel estimated volume-based measure of emission intensity.

-Overall, we find a small but significant impact of changes in firms' emission intensity on their economic performance.
+Overall, we find a small but significant negative impact of changes in firms' emission intensity on their economic performance.
 This effect is stronger when we control for the competitive environment that firms operate in.
 It is also stronger in the years 2018-2019 when regulatory stringency was higher.
-Additionally, this effect was significantly stronger for firms that effectively decreased their emission intensity, indicating that decarbonization can bring benefits across several different measures of profitability and economic performance.